DavidKowarsky/worlds-elsewhere.com/plays/midsummer.md

 ## Company Artistic Statement

-Theater, given its nature as a medium made of people in space, has always been a first victim during times of plague.
+Theatre, given its nature as a medium made of people in space, has always been a first victim during times of plague.

-When the COVID-19 pandemic spread through the world at the start of the year 2020, theaters closed, and millions were left unemployed.
+When the COVID-19 pandemic spread through the world at the start of the year 2020, theatres closed, and millions were left unemployed.

-Worlds Elsewhere Theatre was founded during this terrifying time.
-It is our mission to create a theatre without theatre - to create a space online that can serve as a theatrical one.
-Our company shall create an online space that serves the same function that theatre has served for millennia- as a place of catharsis and healing.
+Worlds Elsewhere Theatre Company was founded during this terrifying time.
+It is our mission to create theatre without a theatre - to create a space online that can serve as a theatrical one.
+Our company shall create an online space that serves the same function that theatre has served for millennia &mdash; as a place of catharsis and healing.

 ## About This Production